Cedula of Population: History

 The edict of 1783 invited persons of either gender and of the Roman Catholic faith to Trinidad who would swear loyalty to the Spanish Crown to receive land allotments in sizes depending on their race and heritage.
-Specifically, it granted 32 acre of land to each Roman Catholic who settled in Trinidad and half as much for each slave that they brought.
-16 acres (65,000 m²) was offered to each free person of color, or gens de couleur libre, as they were later known, and half as much for each slave they placed on Trinidad The effect of the cedula was immediate, as what had once been a small colony of 1000 in 1773 had boomed to 18,627 inhabitants by 1797.
+Specifically, it granted 32 acre of land to each Roman Catholic who settled in Trinidad and half as much for each enslaved person that they brought.
+Sixteen acres (65,000 m²) was offered to each free person of color, or gens de couleur libre, as they were later known, and half as much for each enslaved person they placed on Trinidad The effect of the cedula was immediate, as what had once been a small colony of 1000 in 1773 had boomed to 18,627 inhabitants by 1797.
 The Cedula of Population of 1783 laid the foundation and growth of the population of Trinidad.